thedynamiclinker/sudocode/bin/sh.md

 1: I... don't think there's anything left to do.

 0: Exactly my point.
 Everyone's wrong about everything, especially this.
-Well not especially this, everyone's equally wrong or more wrong about other things.
-But they're most certainly wrong about this.

-1: About what?

-0: Hello world.

 1: Expl---